I look at photography books all day long when I'm not shooting.

 However, perhaps another role of the photographer is to convey to the world that which the object has to say.
 To do so it is imperative that the photographer listen to the object, not merely hear it.
 That requires empathy for the object, which means the artist first must let go of self and become the object.

 How often have we seen two photographers by a stream at the base of a mountain.
 One arrives early and looks around before setting up her camera and tripod.
 Likely, it is not her first time at this location.
 She instinctively checks the light values, sets her aperture, frames her composition and waits.
-All the while she continues to immerse herself in the scene, blocking out all thoughts of anything else, communing with the wind, the light and the mountains.
+All the while she continues to immerse herself in the scene, thinking of nothing else, communing with the wind, the light and the mountains.

-The second photographer walks into her frame, possibly steps on the flowers in her foreground, fires off a series of shots at different focal lengths on the zoom lens, chimps the back of the camera, then wanders off to the next viewpoint.
+The second photographer walks into her frame, possibly steps on the flowers in her foreground, fires off a series of "shots" at different focal lengths on the zoom lens, stacks exposures, stacks focus, chimps the back of the camera, then wanders off to the next viewpoint.
 (This actually happened to me recently when I made the attached photograph.)